B2B SEO: How to Develop an Effective B2B SEO strategy in 2022

-- Practitioners (i.e., marketing officer) might require a more actionable, tactical content like “How to improve click-through rate”.
+- Practitioners (i.e., marketing officer) might require more actionable, tactical content like “How to improve click-through rate”.

 - Executive and managerial roles might want a more high-level strategic content, for example, “How to develop a marketing plan”

-- Finance roles and high-level executives might want a content that informs how their investments will be justified, such as “key benefits of X tools”
+- Finance roles and high-level executives might want content that informs how their investments will be justified, such as “key benefits of X tools”

 So, you will need to develop several different buyer personas and create a content strategy that can target all these different roles.
 The better you can define these roles, the more effective your B2B SEO strategy will be.

 2. Expect Lower Conversion Rate and Longer Sales Cycle

 It’s the nature of B2B products: when 10,000 Googled a keyword related to a consumer product, let’s say “iPhone”, a bigger percentage will buy the iPhones compared to B2B-related keywords, for example, “marketing automation tool”.

-This can be caused by many different factors, but the common ones are higher price range, more decision-makers involved (as discussed above), and longer sales cycle.
+This can be caused by many different factors, but the common ones are a higher price range, more decision-makers involved (as discussed above), and a longer sales cycle.

 What would this mean to your B2B SEO strategy?
 For instance, we should develop our content pieces not with the intent to directly convert visitors into purchasing customers—which is very difficult if not impossible—, but aim to slowly inform and educate the user from more general information to specific tips and education about your product/service.
 Think in the mindset of B2B sales funnel.

 3. Low Search Volume Keyword With High Value